sielerjm/michaelsieler/docs/AboutMe.rst

 Who are you?
 ------------

-Hi there!
 My name is Michael Sieler.
+I'm currently doing my Ph.D. in Microbiology with a minor in Biological Data Science in the `Sharpton Lab <http://lab.sharpton.org>`_ at Oregon State Unviersity.

 What is your background?